LibraryCarpentry/lc-marcedit/episodes/07-tasks-and-automation.md

 > > 1.
 Go to Tools in the upper menu in the MarcEditor
 > > 2.
 Select Manage Tasks
 > > 3.
 Select the Task you just created.
 The selected Task will be highlighted.
 > > 4.
-In Task Actions, select Edit and click Select.
+In Task Actions, select Edit Task and click Select.
 > > 5.
 Select the plus button and select "Add a Replace All Task"
 > > 6.
 Replace the 856  40$u with 856  40$u[your proxy].
 Remember to add 2 spaces after the MARC field.
 > > 7.
 Save